-After a bunion on your foot is operated on, there will be a dressing on it and you will be wearing a stiff surgical shoe.
-This limits your driving in a couple of ways.
+You see, after I operate on a bunion on your foot, there will be a dressing on the incision site.
+And you will be wearing a stiff surgical shoe.
+Both of these factors limit your driving in a couple of ways.
 First, you have to be concerned about your surgery and the investment you are making in your recovery.
-Think about it....if you are forced to slam on your brakes, the area of your bunion surgery can be injured.
-This can extend your recovery and even require another emergency surgery to correct the damage from the slam.
+Think about it....if you are forced to slam on your brakes, you can injure the area of your bunion surgery.
+Should that happen, it can extend your recovery.
+Worse?
+It might even force you into another, emergency, surgery to correct the damage from the slam.